NorthMan64/NorthMan64/README.md

 Hey, I’m @NorthMan64.
-I'm a student at CVUT FIT specialization in Software engineering (web development).
+I was a student at CVUT FIT specialization in Software engineering (web development).
+Didn't get to finishing my degree.
+Now I work a a Software Engineer at NETWORG, company specializing in MS Power Apps development.

 Currently enjoying working on my side projects pretaining to genetic algortihms, AI, ecosystems, and such.

 <!---